 172 Baldwin St., Kensington Market

-While this bakery looks fairly nondescript from the outside, rest assured, Blackbird churns out the best bread in town.
-With British chef April Blomfield (also of NYC gastropub The Spotted Pig) as an investor, no stone is left unturned in the quest for the perfect slice.
-Blackbird uses only the freshest, stone-ground, unbleached flour—older flour really does have a negative impact on the taste—made from a heritage Canadian grain called Red Fife.
-(Traditional fermentation methods are used to give their sourdough that signature sourness.)
-Lines wind down to the street come the weekend for Blackbird's baguettes, focaccia, spelt, and sesame loaves as well as their flaky pastries.
-For the ambitious at-home baker with room to spare in their luggage, bags of their custom flour are available for purchase.
+While this bakery looks fairly nondescript from the outside, rest assured Blackbird churns out the best bread in town.
+With British chef April Bloomfield (also of NYC gastropub the Spotted Pig) as an investor, no stone is left unturned in the quest for the perfect slice.
+Blackbird uses only the freshest stone-ground unbleached flour—older flour really does have a negative impact on the taste—made from a heritage Canadian grain called Red Fife.
+(Traditional fermentation methods are used to give the sourdough that signature sourness.)
+Lines wind down to the street come the weekend for Blackbird's baguettes, focaccia, spelt, and sesame loaves as well as its flaky pastries.
+For the ambitious at-home baker with room to spare in their luggage, bags of the custom flour are available for purchase.

 235 Queens Quay W., Harbourfront

-Intended to be a spot to linger over a drink—both caffeinated and alcoholic libations are available—and socialize, rather than rush in and out, the menu, décor, and ambiance at Boxcar make it hard to leave.
-The tasting flight (three different blends and types of coffee on a tray), is an exciting way to slow down and really taste the nuances in flavor between blends.
-Boxcar also offers a short menu featuring breakfast standbys like avocado toast and granola, alongside more inventive items like a particularly delicious ricotta and jam toast for those of us who like our sweet fix before 10am.
+Intended to be a spot to linger over a drink—both caffeinated and alcoholic libations are available—and socialize rather than rush in and out, Boxcar Social offers a menu, décor, and ambiance that make it hard to leave.
+The tasting flight (three different blends and types of coffee on a tray) is an exciting way to slow down and really taste the nuances in flavor of different blends.
+Boxcar also offers a short menu featuring breakfast standbys like avocado toast and granola, alongside more inventive items like a particularly delicious ricotta and jam toast for those of us who like our sweet fix before 10 a.m.

 Dark Horse Espresso Bar